rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

   end

   test 'deleting the follower deletes the relationship' do
-    assert_difference 'Relationship.count', -1 do
+    assert_difference 'Relationship.count', -2 do
       users(:lazenby).destroy
     end
   end

   test 'deleting the followed deletes the relationship' do
-    assert_difference 'Relationship.count', -2 do
+    assert_difference 'Relationship.count', -3 do
       users(:connery).destroy
     end
   end
 ```
 * Enter the command "sh testm.sh".
-34 tests fail because of the initial relationship test fixtures.
+34 tests fail because the initial relationship test fixtures violate the uniqueness requirement that you specified in the database migration script.
+(The combination of follower_id and followed_id must be unique.)
 Note that in the file test/fixtures/relationships.yml, the follower_id and followed_id in both relationships is 1.
-The cascade of failures is to be expected.
+Thus, the cascade of failures is to be expected.
-* In the file test/fixtures/relationships.yml, change the value of the followed_id to 2.
+* In the file test/fixtures/relationships.yml, change the value of the followed_id to 2 for both fixtures.
 (Keep the value of the follower_id at 1.)
 Enter the command "sh testm.sh".
 The 34 tests should fail again.
 * In the file test/fixtures/relationships.yml, edit the values of the parameters in the relationship "two".
 Change the value of the follower_id to 2 and the value of the followed_id to 1.
-(This is the inverse of the values of the parameters in the relationship "one".
+(This is the inverse of the values of the parameters in the relationship "one".)
 Enter the command "sh testm.sh".
 Now only the last 4 new model tests fail.
 This provides confirmation that the modifications you made in the db/migrate/[timestamp]_create_relationships.rb file work at enforcing the uniqueness of each relationship.
-* Remove the default relationship test fixtures by entering the following command:
+* Replace the contents of test/fixtures/relationships.yml with the following content:
 ```
-echo '# empty' > test/fixtures/relationships.yml
+relationship1:
+  follower: lazenby
+  followed: connery

+relationship2:
+  follower: connery
+  followed: lazenby

+relationship3:
+  follower: moore
+  followed: connery

+relationship4:
+  follower: dalton
+  followed: moore

+relationship5:
+  follower: brosnan
+  followed: dalton

+relationship6:
+  follower: craig
+  followed: brosnan

 ```
-* Enter the command "sh testm.sh".
-Two tests fail.
 * In the app/models/relationship.rb file, add the line "#" immediately before the line "class Relationship < ApplicationRecord".
 * In file app/models/relationship.rb, add the following lines immediately after the line "class Relationship < ApplicationRecord":
 ```
   validates :follower_id, presence: true validates :followed_id, presence: true
 ```
 * Enter the command "sh testm.sh".
-All tests should now pass.
-* Enter the command "sh git_check.sh".
-All tests should pass, and there should be no offenses.
+Two tests fail.
+Deleting the follower user or the followed user in a relationship does not yet automatically delete the relationship.
+This must be addressed in the user model.

 ### User Model Tests
-* Edit the file test/models/user_test.rb
+* Edit the file test/models/user_test.rb.
+Add the following code just before the last "end" statement:
 ```
   test 'should be able to follow and unfollow a user' do
-    lazenby = users(:lazenby)
+    blofeld = users(:blofeld)
     connery = users(:connery)
-    assert_not lazenby.following?(connery)
+    assert_not blofeld.following?(connery)
-    lazenby.follow(connery)
+    blofeld.follow(connery)
-    assert lazenby.following?(connery)
+    assert blofeld.following?(connery)
-    assert connery.followers.include?(lazenby)
+    assert connery.followers.include?(blofeld)
-    lazenby.unfollow(connery)
+    blofeld.unfollow(connery)
-    assert_not lazenby.following?(connery)
+    assert_not blofeld.following?(connery)
   end
 ```
 * Enter the command "sh testm.sh".
-The new test should fail.
+Three tests fail.
 * Edit the file app/models/user.rb.
-Add the following lines to the beginning of the public section:
+Add the following lines just before the end of the public section:
 ```
   # BEGIN: relationship section
   has_many :active_relationships,  class_name:  'Relationship',